 The French word for ocean – pronounced oh-say-ahn – or just another appealing nature name.

-Sometimes seen as the feminine form of Odysseus, Odessa reads as daring and adventurous, and one spent years on the water.
-It’s also the name of a major port on the Black Sea, in the Ukraine.
-Combined, it’s just enough to make Odessa feel like a possibility.
+Sometimes seen as the feminine form of Odysseus, Odessa reads as daring and adventurous, and at home on the water.
+While the ties to the legendary figure remain, world events might make this name harder to wear.

 ONDINE and UNDINE